spaceninja/dnd-adventures/src/adventures/history-channel/deck-5.md

 _Lawful Good Dwarf Artificer_

-The Chief is always moving.
+The Chief Engineer is always moving.
 Any conversation had with her takes place as she walks from station to station, and is constantly interrupted by crew asking her questions, or her shouting an order to someone as she passes.
 If the characters manage to engage her for more than a minute or two, she may bring them to her office so she can focus on what they’re saying.

 She is well-regarded by her crew and takes pride in the safety rating they maintained until combat started.
 Now her only concern is keeping the station intact.
 She finds the politics of the situation incredibly boring, and certainly irrelevant while the station is trying to tear itself apart.

 By maintaining a neutral position, her crew has mostly been able to access the parts of the station they need to solve problems, but it’s been difficult, and things are getting worse as the fighting intensifies and her crew gets more and more exhausted.

-If asked for access to the Cargo Bay (or airlocks, or any other facility under #OpsUnion control), the Chief gives a brusque “No,” explaining those areas are under lockdown to protect the station.
+If asked for access to the Cargo Bay (or airlocks, or any other facility under #OpsUnion control), the Chief Engineer gives a brusque “No,” explaining those areas are under lockdown to protect the station.
 However, she says she’d grant access if the characters help out with an urgent problem.
 If they agree, she refers them to the Technician in Life Support.

-If the characters succeed at fixing the coolant leak for the Technician, the Chief will call them back to make an offer.
+If the characters succeed at fixing the coolant leak for the Technician, the Chief Engineer will call them back to make an offer.
 As she sees it, the time portal is the cause of all the fighting, and therefore it’s putting the station at risk.
 If they can destroy the portal, she promises to get them off the station and down to the surface.
 They wouldn’t be able to return to their time, but at least they’d be free.

-The Chief uses the stats for a [**Veteran**](https://www.dndbeyond.com/monsters/17045-veteran).
+The Chief Engineer uses the stats for a [**Veteran**](https://www.dndbeyond.com/monsters/17045-veteran).

 **Personality.** Demanding, respected, overworked.